Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: Evaluation

 \section{Evaluation}

-In this section, we demonstrate the Shift-Parallelism can mitigate the latency vs throughput tradeoffs commonly seen in TP and DP.
-More specifically, we show \begin{enumerate}[left=0pt] \item Shift Parallelism can adapt to bursty real-world traffic pattern, achieving simultaneously lowest latency (up to 3.23$\times$ lower) and near optimal throughput compared to TP and DP . \item On low traffic Shift Parallelism can achieve up to 6.97$\times$ lower TTFT, 2.45$\times$ lower TPOT than DP, and up to 51\% higher throughput than TP. \item Extensive evaluation of Shift Parallelism over a wide range of sequences and request traffic demonstrating consistently superior performance (1.67$\times$--6.97$\times$ faster response, 1$\times$--2.45$\times$ faster generation and 1.51$\times$ higher throughput) compared to TP and DP, guaranteeing lowest latency with low cost over the entire spectrum, even in high traffic. \item Shift Parallelism can accelerate real-world production deployment offering fastest open-source inference solution (3.4$\times$ lower completion time, and 1.06$\times$ higher throughput) by composing with SoTA inference technologies like SwiftKV and Speculative Decoding, \item The cost breakdown analysis of DP, TP, and Shift Parallelism and explore further tradeoffs across dense and sparse models. \end{enumerate}
+In this section, we demonstrate that Shift-Parallelism can mitigate the latency vs throughput tradeoffs commonly seen in TP and DP.
+More specifically, we show \begin{enumerate}[left=0pt] \item Shift Parallelism can adapt to bursty synthetic traffic pattern, achieving simultaneously lowest latency (up to 3.23$\times$ lower) and near optimal throughput compared to TP and DP. \item On open-source production traces, Shift Parallelism: \begin{itemize} \item Consistently obtains the lowest TTFT and TPOT, and hence completion time statistics compared to TP and DP when running Azure LLM Code Trace ~\cite{patel2024splitwise}. \item Can keep up with the request traffic with no wait time whereas TP and DP cause growing wait times when running Mooncakce Conversation Trace~\cite{qin2025mooncake}. \end{itemize} \item Extensive evaluation of Shift Parallelism over a wide range of sequences and request traffic demonstrating consistently superior performance (1.67$\times$--6.97$\times$ faster response, 1$\times$--2.45$\times$ faster generation and 1.51$\times$ higher throughput) compared to TP and DP, guaranteeing lowest latency with low cost over the entire spectrum, even in high traffic. \item Shift Parallelism can accelerate real-world production deployment offering fastest open-source inference solution (3.4$\times$ lower completion time, and 1.06$\times$ higher throughput) by composing with SoTA inference technologies like SwiftKV and Speculative Decoding, \item The cost breakdown analysis of DP, TP, and Shift Parallelism and explore further tradeoffs across dense and sparse models. \end{enumerate}